Summary

 Integrate what you’ve learned and see what’s next: review the key points for quitting smoking, risks and strategies, and anticipate how to maintain abstinence in the next module.

-• Addiction is a health problem that affects the body and the brain, but it also has psychological and social roots.
-A genetic or biological explanation of addictions can lead to helplessness, because it sets as the cause aspects of the person that cannot be changed.
+• Addiction is a health problem that affects the body and brain, but it also has psychological and social roots.
+The genetic or biological explanation of addictions can lead to helplessness, because it establishes as the cause aspects of the person that cannot be changed.
 Paying attention to the psychological and social background of smoking makes it possible to move forward.

 • It is advisable to keep risky situations in mind and avoid them.
-These can be smokers’ breaks, bars or parties, alcohol use, or other contexts associated with smoking.
+These may include smokers’ breaks, bars or parties, alcohol consumption, or other contexts associated with smoking.

-• It is recommended to have a list of strategies to fight the urge to smoke, such as: exercising, wetting your hands or your whole body, calling someone to talk about anything except the urge to smoke, or mindful breathing exercises.
+• It is recommended to have a list of strategies to fight cravings to smoke, such as: exercising, wetting your hands or your whole body, calling someone to talk about anything except the urge to smoke, or mindful breathing exercises.

-• When Quit Day arrives, we suggest clearing the house, the car, the office, and any place in daily life of tobacco and its accessories (lighters, commercial products, photos in which you are smoking, ashtrays, etc.).
+• When Quit Day arrives, we suggest cleaning the house, the car, the office, and any daily-life place of tobacco and its accessories (lighters, commercial products, photos in which you appear smoking, ashtrays, etc.).
 It is also a good time to schedule (if possible, as a routine) any pleasurable activity: massages, the hair salon, the movies, the fair, or sexuality are some examples.
-It’s time to inform those around you of your intention.
-It’s okay to avoid risks until you feel more confident, and it’s also okay to set the goal of not smoking day by day, to feel the experience of achievement each day that passes, and not have the impression of facing an overwhelming challenge.
+This is the time to inform those around you of your intention.
+It’s okay to avoid risks until you gain more confidence, and it’s also okay to set the goal of not smoking day by day, to feel the experience of achievement each day that passes, and not have the impression that you are facing an overwhelming challenge.

-• Withdrawal lasts at most 28 days.
+• Withdrawal symptoms last at most 28 days.
 It can be very unpleasant, but it is temporary.
-Although its onset cannot be avoided, there are things you can do to cope with it.
+Although its onset cannot be avoided, there are things you can do to fight it.

-• There is a phenomenon called the “pink cloud,” which consists of great euphoria generated by the feeling of having managed to quit smoking, of having beaten the addiction.
-It’s okay to give space to satisfaction and success, but it is advisable to moderate that experience.
+• There is a phenomenon called the “pink cloud,” which consists of a great euphoria generated by the feeling of having managed to quit smoking, of having defeated the addiction.
+It’s okay to give space to satisfaction and success, but it is advisable to modulate that experience.
 Success consists of staying smoke-free and building a life after tobacco.
-The idea of “having won” can create the notion that the process is over, and that can make you more vulnerable to relapse.
+The idea of “having defeated it” can create the notion that the process is over, and that can make you more vulnerable to relapse.

 And in the next module…

-We’ll see how to maintain abstinence after the first weeks.
+We’ll see how to maintain abstinence after the first few weeks.
 Specifically:

-• Even if withdrawal or “nicotine withdrawal” has been overcome, the addiction has not been overcome: how does the process continue?
+• Even if withdrawal symptoms or “cravings” have been overcome, the addiction is not over: how does the process continue?

 • What myths are associated with tobacco use?

-• Aside from quitting smoking, how are you going to fill the space that tobacco leaves in your life?
+• Besides quitting smoking, how are you going to fill the space tobacco leaves in your life?

 • How has smoking affected your identity?
-If there were positive characteristics associated with smoking (looking older, interesting, attractive, etc.), how can those facets be maintained after quitting smoking?
+If there were positive traits associated with smoking (seeming older, interesting, attractive, etc.), how can those facets be maintained after quitting smoking?
 Who do you want to be after quitting tobacco?

 • What signs indicate the danger of relapse?